CoraWagner/Filter/index.md

 You can find my reduced cereal data set [here](https://github.com/CoraWagner/Filter/blob/68e98fe8761e2745150774e25eca10c4593a7398/cereal.csv).

-You can find the full cereal data set on [Kaggle](https://www.kaggle.com/crawford/80-cereals/version/2).

 ### Filter Button
 #### Step 1: Data -> Filter
 To use the filter, select a cell with data in it and click on the **Data** tab at the top of the Excel window.